pymssql/pymssql/docs/ref/pymssql.rst

 Cusor object properties
 -----------------------

-.. py:attribute:: Cursor.rowcount
+.. attribute:: Cursor.rowcount

    Returns number of rows affected by last operation.
 In case of ``SELECT`` statements it returns meaningful information only after all rows have been fetched.

-.. py:attribute:: Cursor.connection
+.. attribute:: Cursor.connection

    This is the extension of the DB-API specification.
 Returns a reference to the connection object on which the cursor was created.

-.. py:attribute:: Cursor.lastrowid
+.. attribute:: Cursor.lastrowid

    This is the extension of the DB-API specification.
 Returns identity value of last inserted row.
 If previous operation did not involve inserting a row into a table with identity column, ``None`` is returned.

-.. py:attribute:: Cursor.rownumber
+.. attribute:: Cursor.rownumber

    This is the extension of the DB-API specification.
 Returns current 0-based index of the cursor in the result set.